 It's been a sad weekend for me, having lost my dog of almost thirteen years that I raised from a pup.
 Molly was the first dog that I have had that spent its entire lifespan with me, from pup to death, so it is a new experience.

 When I was a very young child, our family had a dog, a spaniel of some kind, named Coffee.
-Coffee was a great little dog who we loved and played with, in our large suburban back yard.
-The only problem with Coffee is that she was very territorial, and had a habit of taking a chunk out of the mailman and anyone else who ventured too close.
-This of course was a problem, and after a few too many bitten delivery men, it was decided by my parents that Coffee had to go.
-Bright and early one morning, we all piled in the car to take Coffee to her new home.
+Coffee was a great little dog who we loved and played with in our large suburban back yard.
+The only problem with Coffee is that she was very territorial and had a habit of taking a chunk out of the mailman or anyone else who ventured too close.
+This of course was a problem, and after a few too many bitten delivery men it was decided by my parents that Coffee had to go.
+Bright and early one morning we all piled in the car to take Coffee to her new home.
 I was assured that she would be going to a "nice family" and that I needed to stop sobbing.
 All I know is that we parked in front of a large brick building, and my dad took Coffee in, and returned without her.

 That's the great thing about dogs, you can't bullshit them.
 I always took my cue from Molly, if she didn't like someone, I didn't trust them either.
 I miss her.